-Please contact the EHS Office at 617-452-3477 if you: Import a chemical substance Export a chemical substance Synthesize a new chemical substance, in which case you need to determine if that chemical substance is currently in commerce.
+Please contact the EHS Office at 617-452-3477 if you:

+- □ Import a chemical substance - □ Export a chemical substance - Synthesize a new chemical substance, in which case you need to determine if that chemical substance is currently in commerce.
 If the chemical is not currently in commerce, it must be determined if it is regulated by an existing agency; if it is not regulated by an existing agency, the substance falls under TSCA regulation.
-Additional TSCA requirements may apply.
-Transfer a new chemical substance to another lab outside your own (on campus or to another facility in the US), you need to determine if the chemical substance is regulated under TSCA.
+Additional TSCA requirements may apply. - Transfer a new chemical substance to another lab outside your own (on campus or to another facility in the US), you need to determine if the chemical substance is regulated under TSCA.
 If it is, and little to nothing is known about the environmental and/or health effects of that chemical substance, then TSCA requires you to warn other users of that fact.
-Labeling requirements for containers apply.
-Are working with a known, commercially distributed chemical and experience unusual health effects or observe unusual environmental effects which are not already documented in the environmental, health and safety risk information currently available Are involved in an incident or injury involving a new chemical substance for which little or no environmental, health and safety risk information is available.
-In addition, the following roles and responsibilities help ensure TSCA compliance: Principal Investigators (PIs), as technically qualified individuals with direct supervision over their respective labs, are responsible for ensuring that prudent practices and risk communication are followed in their lab areas; that any experimental efforts and transfer of materials from the lab is consistent with the definition of "research and development activity" outlined in the EHS SOP "Toxic Substances Control Act (TSCA): Procedures for Core Program Compliance" along with the conditions outlined in any research agreements; and, that the Supervisor's report of Illness and Injury is filed in a timely manner.
-Lab personnel (including PIs) are responsible for following the prudent practices outlined in this Chemical Hygiene Plan; contacting EHS if any of the activities listed above occur; notifying lab mates if they will be handling chemicals for which little or no EHS information is available; and following procedures for reporting incidents/illnesses/injuries.
-The laboratory EHS representative is responsible for either arranging or delivering laboratory-specific chemical hygiene training.
-The Chemical Hygiene Officer is responsible for updating the Department's Chemical Hygiene Plan; assisting the EHS Coordinator to investigate lab-related incidents/illnesses/injuries; ensuring labs understand chemical risk communication requirements; and forward TSCA-related information to the EHS Office.
-The EHS Coordinator is responsible for reviewing Department training records, and ensuring training is completed on a timely basis.
+Labeling requirements for containers apply. - Are working with a known, commercially distributed chemical and experience unusual health effects or observe unusual environmental effects which are not already documented in the environmental, health and safety risk information currently available - Are involved in an incident or injury involving a new chemical substance for which little or no environmental, health and safety risk information is available.

+In addition, the following roles and responsibilities help ensure TSCA compliance:

+- Principal Investigators (PIs), as technically qualified individuals with direct supervision over their respective labs, are responsible for ensuring that prudent practices and risk communication are followed in their lab areas; that any experimental efforts and transfer of materials from the lab is consistent with the definition of "research and development activity" outlined in the EHS SOP "Toxic Substances Control Act (TSCA): Procedures for Core Program Compliance" along with the conditions outlined in any research agreements; and, that the Supervisor's report of Illness and Injury is filed in a timely manner. - Lab personnel (including PIs) are responsible for following the prudent practices outlined in this Chemical Hygiene Plan; contacting EHS if any of the activities listed above occur; notifying lab mates if they will be handling chemicals for which little or no EHS information is available; and following procedures for reporting incidents/illnesses/injuries. - The laboratory EHS representative is responsible for either arranging or delivering laboratory-specific chemical hygiene training. - The Chemical Hygiene Officer is responsible for updating the Department's Chemical Hygiene Plan; assisting the EHS Coordinator to investigate lab-related incidents/illnesses/injuries; ensuring labs understand chemical risk communication requirements; and forward TSCA-related information to the EHS Office. - The EHS Coordinator is responsible for reviewing Department training records, and ensuring training is completed on a timely basis. - The EHS Office is responsible for working with Departments to ensure that any required TSCA forms (Import/Export, Allegations of Adverse Reactions, Notification of Substantial Risk and the TSCA New Chemical Transfer Form) are completed; maintaining TSCA records; ensuring that TSCA compliance requirements are communicated to the Department; and supporting Chemical Hygiene Officers and EHS Coordinators in conducting incident/illness/injury investigations.